deshiJo/CSCG2020/Game hacking/Follow The White Rabbit/README.md

 **CheatEngine** can be helpful here, because it makes memory modification very easy (There are several tutorials for cheat engine, i.e. a video series from liveoverflow about game hacking https://www.youtube.com/watch?v=Pst-4NwY2is&list=PLhixgUqwRTjzzBeFSHXrw9DnQtssdAwgG&index=22)

 Our plan is to use cheat engine to find the memory address of the players coordinations.
 When we find the y-coordination of our playable character, we can modify this value to teleport down to the bottom of the hole.
 To find the y-coordination we have to use cheat eninge and search for unknown float values.
-Cheat engine can search for memory values by looking for increasing, decreasing, unchanged, etc values.
+Cheat engine can search for memory values by looking for increasing, decreasing and unchanged values.
 So if we move our character a hill up and down, search for increased and decreased float values, we can decrease the number of possible memory addresses of the y-coordination.

 Image